neurohunter/ImageImporter/README.md

         o:output-directory              Directory to put files to (will be created if absent) r:raw-types                     Extensions for RAW images (e.g. -r .ext1 .ext2) v:video-types                   Extensions for video files (i.e. -r .ext1 .ext2)
+        f:fresh-only					Process only files that were never imported

 ### Configuration file